wagtail/wagtail/docs/advanced_topics/customisation/extending_draftail.rst

             'type': type_,
             'label': '❝',
             'description': 'Blockquote',
-            # We need to tell Draftail what element to use when displaying those blocks in the editor.
+            # Optionally, we can tell Draftail what element to use when displaying those blocks in the editor.
             'element': 'blockquote',
-            # This isn't required as the blockquote tag could be styled directly.
-            # 'className': 'editor__blockquote',
         }

         features.register_editor_plugin(